 DnD 2004 -- In the 40 years since the Thorgillian Wars, Sewert has expanded dramatically under the leadership of Ico the Impossible.
 From the decimated remains of Apocalypse Night, the city has grown to the largest land-locked city on the entire continent.
-Ico's encompasing anti-magic dome is largely responsible for restoring the citizens' faith in their urban home's safety.
-Thanks in no small part to the leadership and knowledge of the millenia-displaced Ico, Sewert leads the civilized world in technological advancement.
+Ico's encompassing anti-magic dome is largely responsible for restoring the citizens' faith in their urban home's safety.
+Thanks in no small part to the leadership and knowledge of the millennia-displaced Ico, Sewert leads the civilized world in technological advancement.
 Considered a marvel of the modern world, Sewert is a shining beacon for humanity.

 IMPORTANT -- Homecoming returning characters should be level 21.
 New characters will start at level 15.
 Sidekick characters are to be level 12.
 IF you have questions, contact me.
 If I don't hear from you with your character by Monday, 12/22, I'll assume that you are not playing.

 Keith asked for it, so here it is (and may I add, Watch this space):